tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Previous-Azure-Storage-Service-Versions.md

 |Any version XXXX-XX-XX|Earliest valid SAS version (2009-07-17)|Version XXXX-XX-XX|

 > [!NOTE]
->  We highly recommend using version 2011-08-18 version and later for scenarios that require quoted ETag values or valid `Accept-Ranges` response headers, since browsers and other streaming clients require these headers for efficient download and retries.
+> Microsoft recommends using version 2011-08-18 or later for scenarios that require quoted ETag values or valid `Accept-Ranges` response headers, because browsers and other streaming clients require these headers for efficient download and retries.

 ## See Also
  [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md)